EpocDotFr/rwrs/README.md

   - Should work on any Python 3.x version.
 Feel free to test with another Python version and give me feedback
   - (Optional, but recommended) A [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/)-capable web server
+  - (Optional) Running With Rifles, if you need to extract images

 ## Installation